David Schweickart: Economic democracy and market socialism

 The firms and factories are owned by society and managed by the workers.
 These enterprises, so managed, compete in markets to sell their goods.
 Profit is shared by the workers.
 Each enterprise is taxed for the capital they employ, and that tax is distributed to public banks, who fund expansion of existing and new industry.

-Critiques
+Criticism of parecon

-In 2006, Schweickart wrote a detailed critique of participatory economics, called Nonsense on Stilts: Michael Albert's Parecon.
+In 2006, Schweickart wrote a detailed critique of Michael Albert's participatory economics, called Nonsense on Stilts: Michael Albert's Parecon.
 He claimed three fundamental features of the economic system are flawed.